w3c/wcag3/informative/guidelines/layout/structure/sections-labeled.md

 ### HTML heading semantics

 <b>Procedure</b>
-1. Visually identify each meaningful blocks.
+1. Visually identify each meaningful block.
-2. Heading text is marked up using an `<h?>` element.
+2. Check that heading text is marked up using an `<h?>` element.

 <b>Expected results</b>
 * #2 is true.